sinProject-Inc/talk/docs/40-testing/20-playwright.md

 title: Playwright
 ---

-We are automating our tests using [Playwright](https://playwright.dev/).
+How we automate our tests using [Playwright](https://playwright.dev/).

 Playwright is an E2E (end-to-end) testing framework.